Day 1 Arrive in Toronto, Canada

 Day 19 — Disembark in Kangerlussuaq & fly to Rekyjavik

-Enjoy one more Zodiac ride to shore, where you’ll board your charter flight back to Reykjavik, Iceland.
-Upon arrival in Reykjavik, we will transfer you to your included hotel.
+Enjoy one more Zodiac ride to shore, where you’ll board your charter flight back to Toronto, Canada.
+Upon arrival in Toronto, we will transfer you to your included hotel.

-Today, you can make your way home at your leisure or spend time exploring this vibrant city.
+Today, you can make your way home at your leisure or spend time exploring this fascinating city.

 Important reminder: Embracing the unexpected is part of the legacy – and excitement – of expedition travel.
 When traveling in extremely remote regions, your expedition staff must allow the sea, the ice and the weather to guide route and itinerary details.
 This itinerary is a tentative outline of what you’ll experience on this voyage; please be aware that no specific itinerary can be guaranteed.